nodejs/nan/doc/callback.md

                              v8::Local<v8::Value> argv[],
                              AsyncResource* async_resource) const;

-  // Legacy versions.
+  // Deprecated versions.
 Use the versions that accept an async_resource instead
   // as they run the callback in the correct async context as specified by the
   // resource.
   v8::Local<v8::Value> operator()(v8::Local<v8::Object> target,